nabto/nabto-embedded-sdk/examples/heat_pump/README.md

 If the fingerprint of the heat pump is validated in the client, the client can assume the connection is secure.
-In this case a password can be sent in clear text to prove that the user is allowed to pair with the device.
+In this case a password can be sent over the connection to prove that the user is allowed to pair with the device.

 If the fingerprint of the heat pump is not validated, it's not safe to send any confidential information on the connection.
 Since there could